shrooq713/Calculator/README.md

 Calculator provides simple and advanced mathematical functions in a beautifully designed app.
 Perform basic calculations such as addition, subtraction, multiplication, and division.

-How to run the Virtual Tourist app :
+How to run the Calculator app :

 1. Install Xcode
 2. Instal the project file